Aegis1863/CEA/README.md

 Code of ***[Counterfactual Experience Augmented Off-policy Reinforcement Learning](https://doi.org/10.1016/j.neucom.2025.130017).*** The paper has been accepted by Neurocomputing.

-The code files have not been fully organized and are only for temporary reference.
-A clearer structure and instructions will be updated later.

 **Counterfactual experience augmentation** method refers to `utils/CEA.py`.

 The **maximum entropy sampling** method can be referenced in a separate repository: https://github.com/Aegis1863/HdGkde